sansin5982/Mendelian-Randomization/chapters/Glossary.md

 An **instrumental variable** is something that:

--   Affects the thing you’re interested in (like how many vegetables someone eats),
+-   Affects the thing we are interested in (like how many vegetables someone eats),
 -   Isn’t related to other messy stuff (like income or lifestyle), and
 -   Affects the outcome only through that thing (i.e., it affects health